Friends. I am the bona fide owner of a site called Begin with Butter, and I haven’t discussed butter. At all.

 What is Cultured Butter?

-Two major types of butter are sweet cream butter and cultured butter.
-Sweet cream butter is butter made from milk or cream and churned shortly after milking.
+Sweet cream butter (like Land O’ Lakes or Breakstone), on the other hand, is butter made from milk or cream and churned shortly after milking.
 Cultured butter is still butter from milk or cream, but with one distinctive difference: active cultures and time.

-Active cultures are live bacteria that are added to milk and allowed to sit, or ferment, for a period of time (typically 12-36 hours or so).
+Active cultures are live bacteria that are added to milk and allowed to sit, or ferment, for a period of time.
 After that fermentation is done, then the milk is churned into butter.
 Since cultured butter is usually European/European-style butter, it’s typically churned longer than American butter in order to separate more fat from the water and achieve that higher butterfat content, in addition to that tangy je ne sais quois from the fermentation process.

 My mouth is watering.